zeek/zeek/testing/btest/Baseline/doc.broxygen.identifier/test.rst

    link.
 Use the see role instead: :bro:see:`BroxygenExample::a_function`.

-   :param name: Describe the argument here.
+   :name: Describe the argument here.

 .. bro:id:: BroxygenExample::function_without_proto